ShenbaQ4/streamhub-wall/README.md

 ### Options

 ####```columns```
 The number of columns of content can be specified by the ```columns``` option at construction.
 This means the content width will adapt to the Media Wall's container size while respecting the specified number of columns.
-By default, the Media Wall's width divdied by the minimum content width (300px) determines the number of columns.
+By default, the Media Wall's width divided by the minimum content width (300px) determines the number of columns.

         var wallView = new WallView({
             el: document.getElementById('wall'),